mod242/container-demo/README.md

 # Quick start
-On your target server, install the Docker libraries for a container platform.
+1. On your target server, install the Docker libraries for a container platform.
 Procedures vary by server platform.
 See the following links for detailed instructions:
         Install Docker CE For Ubuntu
         Installa Docker for Mac

-Download the OpenLDAP container from the Docker hub and save it to your download directory.
-Use the following link to download: Download OpenLDAP
+Download the OpenLDAP container from the [Docker hub](https://hub.docker.com/r/osixia/openldap/)

-Download the DB2 V11.1.3.3 Developer-C Edition container from the Docker Store and save it to your download directory.
-Use the following link to download: Db2 container download
+Download the DB2 V11.1.3.3 Developer-C Edition container from the [Docker Store](https://store.docker.com/images/db2-developer-c-edition)

-Create a directory on your target server for container downloads.
+Create a directory on your target server for the ECM container downloads.

 Download the following containers from IBM Passport Advantage and save them to your download directory.
         IBM Content Platform Engine container